 (Bonus: I lived in San Francisco when I did this where there are an average of 85 car break-ins PER DAY so I don’t have to worry about that either)

 Due to my job, I was forced to move around the country on a frequent basis in my 20s and early 30s.
 It was fun and I learned a TON by experiencing life in different parts of the US.
-San Francisco is my home base and I returned there to live in-between gigs.
+San Francisco was my home base for many of those years and I returned there to live in-between gigs.